Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Conclusion

 \section{Conclusion}

 In this work, we propose to harness self-supervised learning based reformer for adversarial defense from both adversarial perturbation purification and adversarial perturbation detection perspectives.
-On the one hand, the adversarial perturbation purification effectively alleviates the adversarial noise in the inputs and pulls the contaminated adversarial samples back towards the decision boundary.
+On the one hand, the adversarial perturbation purification effectively alleviates the adversarial noise in the inputs and recovers the clean counterpart from adversarial samples.
 The SSLR degrades genuine GenEER very little after fine-tuning ASV (Sec.~\ref{sec:asv-finetuning}) – 3.12\% absolute and 1.70\% absolute for r-vector and x-vector systems, respectively.
-This is a mild negative effect outweighed by the performance improvement of ASV systems under adversarial attack as shown in Figure~\ref{fig:purification-unaware-SSLR} - AdvFAR decreases from 87.36\% to 21.00\% and from 35.32\% to 16.54\% for r-vector and x-vector respectively, and AdvFRR decreases from 51.95\% to 22.29\% and from 44.16\% to 16.88\% for r-vector and x-vector respectively.
+This is a mild negative effect outweighed by the performance improvement of ASV systems under adversarial attack as shown in Figure~\ref{fig:purification-unaware-SSLR} - AdvFAR decreases from 72.30\% to 20.82\% and from 67.29\% to 26.21\% for r-vector and x-vector respectively, and AdvFRR decreases from 64.29\% to 22.73\% and from 82.25\% to 27.06\% for r-vector and x-vector respectively.
 Also, our proposed method outperforms the traditional filters, which are firstly adopted for adversarial defense on ASV and set up as a baseline, not only on purifying the adversarial perturbation, but also on maintaining the performance of genuine samples.
-On the other hand, the adversarial perturbation detection module successfully detects the adversarial samples with an accuracy of 79.6\% and 77.5\% for r-vector and x-vector systems, respectively (Table~\ref{tab:det-eer-diff-moments}).
+On the other hand, the adversarial perturbation detection module helps detect the adversarial samples with an accuracy of 79.0\% and 83.3\% against BIM for r-vector and x-vector systems, respectively (Table~\ref{tab:det-eer-diff-moments}).
+Our proposed method can also generalize to two other attack methods, as illustrated in Figure~\ref{fig:purification-all-attacks} and Table~\ref{tab:det-eer-diff-moments}.

 We also firstly benchmark the evaluation metrics for adversarial defense on ASV to make it easier for future works to conduct a fair comparison.
 How to perfectly perform adversarial defense for ASV remains an open question, and we provide a potential direction for defense.
-We wish our method will provide inspiration and open a door for future research about adversarial defense on ASV.
+We wish our method will provide inspiration for future researches about adversarial defense on ASV.